Celestine Onwuliri

-Celestine Onyemobi Elihe Onwuliri (17 February 1952 – 3 June 2012) was an academician in the field of Parasitology.
-He served as the 5th Vice Chancellor of the FUTO University.
+Celestine Onyemobi Elihe Onwuliri (17 February 1952 – 3 June 2012) was a Nigerian academician in the field of Parasitology.
+He served as the 5th Vice Chancellor of Federal University of Technology Owerri.
 He was also the Acting Vice Chancellor of the University of Jos.

 Onwuliri served in other capacities like a university professor and Honorable Commissioner.

 Following his passing, the Graduate Theological Foundation established the Celestine O. E. Onwuliri Fellowship in Scientific Research and Human Values in his honor.
 The fellowship, based in the United States, reflects his impact on scientific research and the importance he placed on human values.

 Education and early life

 Celestine Onyemobi Elihe Onwuliri was born in Umuokazi, Amuzi, Ahiazu Mbaise, Imo state, Nigeria.
 He faced the early loss of both his parents: his father, Adolpus, when he was a toddler, and his mother, Rosanna, during his adolescence.

 He completed his primary education at St. Jude's Catholic Primary School, Amuzi, and continued to Community Secondary School, Amuzi.
 Onwuliri graduated with a division 1 in the West African Senior School Certificate Examination (WASSCE).
 He pursued higher education at the University of Nigeria, Nsukka (UNN).
 In 1975, he graduated with a Second Class Upper Honours degree in Zoology.

 Onwuliri's academic pursuits led him to further studies, including a Ph.D. in Parasitology (1980) after a year of research training at the University of Leeds, United Kingdom.